 Surface Speed: How Fast the Tool Slides Against the Workpiece While Cutting

 You’ll come across the term “Surface Speed” pretty quickly because we use it to determine the right spindle rpm.
 You may also hear Surface Speed referred to as “Cutting Speed”.

-When specifying the operation of a tool, surface speed goes hand in hand with chip load.
-Just as chip load is a better way to talk about feedrate because it is independent of so many factors, surface speed is a better way to talk about spindle rpm.
-Imagine that instead of a rotating cylinder with cutting edges, your tool was a flat piece of metal slid against the workpiece.
+When specifying the specifications of a cutting tool, surface speed goes hand in hand with chip load.
+Just as chip load is a better way to talk about cnc feed rate because it is independent of so many factors, surface speed is a better way to talk about spindle rpm.
+Imagine that instead of a rotating cylinder with cutting edges, your cutting tool was a flat piece of metal slid against the workpiece.
 The recommended speed to slide when cutting is the surface speed.
-Here’s the visual:

 Visualizing Surface Speed…

 Surface speed is measured in linear units per minute: feet per minute (SFM) for Imperial, and meters per minute in Metric.